winitzki/scall/tutorial/programming_dhall.md

 #### Transitivity

 The transitivity property is that if `x` equals `y` and `y` equals `z` then also `x` equals `z`.
-In the language of equality types, it means we should expect to have a combinator with the type signature `LeibnizEqual T x y → LeibnizEqual T y z → LeibnizEqual T x z`, for all `T : Type`, `x : T`, `y : T`, and `z : T`.
+In the language of equality types, it means we   expect to have a combinator with the type signature `LeibnizEqual T x y → LeibnizEqual T y z → LeibnizEqual T x z`, for all `T : Type`, `x : T`, `y : T`, and `z : T`.
 How can we implement that?
 ```dhall
 let transitivityLeibnizEqual